guizzyy/WASAText/README.md

 You should commit the files inside the `.yarn` directory.

-## How to set up a new project from this template
+## How to set up a new version of the project from this template

 You need to: